 Fortunately, this is a challenge that the United States can solve.
 The Center for American Progress recently released the “Report from the Commission on Inclusive Prosperity,” which convened progressive policymakers from the United States, the United Kingdom, and other industrial democracies.
 This report identified a set of policies to grow the economy by strengthening the middle class and helping more working families achieve middle-class economic security.

 Our plan implements an agenda based on the recommendations of the Inclusive Prosperity Commission and other CAP policy development.
 These policies would create jobs and raise wages, help families afford the pillars of middle-class security, and level the playing field for American workers and businesses.
 However, this agenda cannot be implemented as long as lawmakers continue to insist on fiscal austerity—a misguided and premature effort to hit arbitrary budget targets that has caused unnecessary economic harm in both the United States and Europe in recent years.
-A budget that works for all Americans cannot be sustained as long as lawmakers continue to make arbitrary spending cuts and reject any proposal to increase revenue even through reforms that would make the tax code more fair and efficient.This article was originally published in Peter G. Peterson Foundation.
+A budget that works for all Americans cannot be sustained as long as lawmakers continue to make arbitrary spending cuts and reject any proposal to increase revenue even through reforms that would make the tax code more fair and efficient.The above excerpt was originally published in Peter G. Peterson Foundation.